tcaiger/Starter/README.md

 A project starter for SilverStripe projects.

 ### Installation ###
-* Clone the repo to your project folder.
 * Run composer update from the project root to get required php packages and SilverStripe modules.
 * Run npm install from the theme root to get the javascript dependencies required for running grunt.
 * Add _config.php and rename themes folder.